Roy Hession: Preaching

 His preaching subsequently incorporated these new insights.
 This brought criticism because of its introspective element, from some he had previously worked with, but it was much appreciated by many Christians on both sides of the Atlantic.

 In the years that follow Roy, together with Dr. Joe Church, the leader of a group of missionaries from East Africa, ministered to many churches and conferences in Europe, Brazil, Indonesia, North America and Africa.

 He was also involved for more than forty years in organising Christian holiday conferences for family groups at Abergele, Clevedon and Southwold in the United Kingdom.

 Theology

 Roy Hession's theology was borrowed to the Holiness and Keswick teachings.
 In particular his views on soteriology were Arminian.

 Death

 In 1967 he lost his first wife, Revel, in a road accident.
 In 1968, he married Pamela Greaves who had worked as a missionary in East Africa.

-Roy Hession died in 1992 but he is remembered for his infectious enthusiasm and his humour, but above all for his unwavering stand on the principles of repentance and grace that had become so precious to him.
+Hession died in 1992.